Master in Management vs MBA: What’s the difference?

-If you're planning a career in business, you're probably considering going to business school.
+If you're planning a career in business, you've probably considered going to business school.

-To gain the generalist management skills, knowledge, and alumni network you'll need to progress, you'll be faced with the choice of studying either a Master in Management (MiM) or a Master of Business Administration (MBA) degree.
+To gain the management skills, knowledge, and network often required to progress, you’re faced with the choice of studying either a Master in Management (MiM) or a Master of Business Administration (MBA) degree.

-Both are valuable generalist management master's degrees, meaning they will give you the broad business and leadership skills to succeed in a management career.
+Both are generalist management degrees, which means they give you the broad business and leadership skills to succeed in a management career.
 However, there are some key differences that make a Master in Management or MBA program suitable for different professionals.

-So, what is the difference between a MiM and an MBA program?
+So, what is the difference between a MiM and an MBA?

 Master in Management vs MBA degree: Class profile

-When figuring out how to choose between a MiM or an MBA, it helps to understand who makes up the cohorts of each master's degree program.
+When figuring out how to choose between a MiM or an MBA, it helps to understand the make-up of the typical cohort of each program.

 Age and experience